LSTM-Kirigaya/openmcp-document/sdk-tutorial/usage/basic.md

 ```

 :::tip
-To prevent the api key from being exposed in the code, we recommend inputting it via environment variables:
+To prevent the API key from being exposed in the code, we recommend inputting it via environment variables:

 Add the following content to your bashrc or zshrc file: